tlaukkanen/tangara-fw/README.md

 # Tangara

-Tangara is an open-hardware portable music player.
-It runs on an ESP32, fits in your pocket, and has a battery that lasts all day.
+Tangara is a portable music player.
+It outputs high-quality sound through a 3.5-mm headphone jack, lasts a full day on a charge, and includes a processor that’s powerful enough to support any audio format you can throw at it.
+It’s also 100% open hardware running open-source software, which makes it easy to customize, repair, and upgrade.
+Tangara plays what you want to hear, however you want to hear it.

+We're currently trying to scrape together a crowdfunding campaign!
+Please check us out on [Crowd Supply](https://www.crowdsupply.com/cool-tech-zone/tangara)!

 ## Source Repositories